 Composition: One week before the date of the review, students wishing to work toward a composition-based senior project should provide the following: 1) at least one original score and 2) a brief essay about their experience, background and interests as a composer.
 All of the above should be provided to Michael Johanson (email@example.com).

-Musicology: Students wishing to work toward a musicology senior thesis should also provide a writing sample to Nora Beck.
+Musicology: Students wishing to work toward a musicology senior thesis should also provide a writing sample to Aaron Beck.

 Ethnomusicology: Students wishing to work toward an ethnomusicology senior thesis should also provide a writing sample to Kaley Mason.

 The faculty will approve the music major for those students who have demonstrated good progress toward fulfilling the major requirements and high-level work in the proposed area of concentration.
 Should a student not be approved for the major, he/she may be given the option of undergoing a second review in the following semester.

 Faculty advisors will contact students within a week following the review to inform them of the results of the review and to arrange follow-up discussions as needed.